PenaSoftwareCraftsman/codewars-friendOrFoe/NOTES.md

 - Domain search 🚧
 - TEST
-    - Should return [] when the inputt is empty
+    - Should return [] when the input is empty ✅